LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 Showing 239 of 239 genomes sampled between Dec 2019 and Nov 2022.

+All samples on this tree and subsequent Non-Contextualized trees are San Joaquin County samples.
+These trees show the San Joaquin County samples in relation to each other but there are no samples from other areas for context.

 (Click on the down arrow to display list of variants)